 This section is for attacking a planet from orbit.
-The next section is for attacking a planet by ground assault.
+The next section is for defending a planet from orbit.

 After all the interplanetary battles are over, and the defender's space fleets have been reduced to ionized plasma or fled in panic, the pendultimate stage is entered.
 The defenders orbital and planetary fortresses have to be neutralized, or at least neutralized enough so that ground troops can be inserted to set up a beachhead.

 But please understand that bombing a planet back into the stone age is something that makes more sense in simplistic space operas, not in realpolitik.

 Ken does have a good point.
 The motivation of the invaders puts limits on the allowed invasion techniques.
 If the invaders want slaves, it is counterproductive to kill every living thing on the defending planet.
 If the invaders want real estate, it is counterproductive to dust the planet with enough radioactive material to render it uninhabitable for the next ten thousand years.
 And so on.

 The lack of a logical reason for invasion is up to the author to devise a solution for.
 Some of the motivational questions can be side-stepped by assuming the invasion is not an alien one, but instead a hypothetical human interstellar empire attempting to invade a human colony world.
 The motivation of the empire can be something stupidly human like "gotta collect 'em all!".
 This is actually the motivation in Larry Niven and Jerry Pournelle's The Mote In God's Eye.
 In that novel, there once was a loosely allied human interstellar empire that collapsed in a bloody secession war.
 The new imperium rose from the ashes, grimly determined that such wars will not happen ever again, and all human worlds must be incorporated into the empire with no exceptions.